 The Employment Rights Bill curbs 'exploitative' zero-hour contracts by ensuring fair hours, proper notice, and compensation for cancelled shifts.

-Under the Bill, these types of workers will also be entitled to reasonable notice of shift changes/cancellations and to be compensated if shifts are cancelled or curtailed (likely won't be more than 7 days).
+Under the Bill, these proposals will affect workers on zero-hours and certain (as yet to be determined) minimum hour contracts.
+These types of workers will be entitled to reasonable notice of shift changes/cancellations and to be compensated if shifts are cancelled or curtailed (likely won't be more than 7 days).
 This is the employee's choice to accept or refuse the guaranteed hours offer, during a “response period” (to be confirmed).
 This will be a recurring obligation for employers at the end of every reference period.

 UPDATE - July 2025